SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 ## Before anything else...

 By default, players are not allowed to use WorldEdit.
-Only those tagged as with worldedit can use its features.
+Only those tagged with "worldedit" can use its features.
 To give yourself all worldedit permissions, enter `/tag @s add worldedit` in chat.
 You should then receive a message saying that you have been giving WorldEdit permissions.

 !!!
 Tip